 Since World War II, the federal government has required that employers withhold money from their employees’ paychecks throughout the year to pay federal income taxes.
 Employees determine the amount of withholding when they fill out a W-4.

-You need to get your withholding correct so you don’t get hit with an unexpectedly large tax bill when you file your taxes.
+Understanding what tax allowances are can save you from potentially getting hit with an unexpectedly large tax bill when you file your taxes.
 You also want to avoid the interest and penalties imposed by the IRS.

 Minimum Tax Withholding Required

-Generally, you must have tax withholding equal to at least 90 percent of your tax liability when you file your return, or 100 percent of your tax liability from the prior year.
-You also meet the requirements if you owe less than $1,000.
-If you don’t have enough income withheld during the year to meet the minimum requirements, you will owe interest and penalties when you file your tax return.
+Generally, you must have tax withholding equal to at least 90% of your tax liability when you file your return or 100% of your tax liability from the prior year.
+You also meet the tax withholding requirements if you owe less than $1,000.
+If you don’t have enough income withheld during the year to meet the minimum requirements, you might owe interest and penalties when you file your tax return.

 You can file a new W-4 at any time to adjust your income tax withholding.
-Anytime you have a major life event or a significant change in your income, especially if you have additional income that isn’t subject to withholding, you should review your allowances.
-For example, if you get married or divorced, start a new job or side hustle, or sell some investments at a gain, make sure to revisit your withholdings.
+Whenever you have a major life event or a significant change in your income, especially if you have additional income that isn’t subject to withholding, you should review your allowances.
+For example, if you get married or divorced, start a new job or side hustle, make sure to revisit your withholdings.

 - 10 Places To Retire That Are Just Like Arizona but Way Cheaper

 - If You Find a Rare 'Doubled Die' Penny, It Could Be Worth $1.14 Million

 - 3 Ways to Recession Proof Your Retirement